 As the UK’s largest privately-owned specialist drainage contractor, Lanes Group is ideally placed to fulfil all of your UV lining and drain repair needs.

-Lanes is recognised as a pioneer in the use of UV lining in the UK, winning a UKSTT award for installing the country’s first chemical-resistant UV liner at the Solutia chemicals factory in Newport, South Wales in 2016.
-We are also known for spearheading the installation of UV liners in motorway drainage pipes as part of Highway England’s SMART Motorway programme.
+Recognised as a pioneer in the use of UV lining in the UK, Lanes has won many UKSTT awards, including one for installing the country’s first chemical-resistant UV liner at the Solutia factory in Newport, South Wales, in 2016.
+More recently we have spearheaded the installation of UV liners in motorway drainage pipes as part of Highway England’s smart motorway programme.

-What’s more, we recently invested more than £1 million in three new dual-core UV lining systems from ProKASRO, allowing for faster curing, reduced energy usage and greater control.
-These systems have been designed according to Lanes’ specifications, and each comes equipped with a sophisticated digital monitoring system to help us continuously improve performance and supply to clients – you can read more about this new technology here.
+Our investment of over £1-million in three dual-core UV lining systems from ProKASRO has resulted in us offering faster curing, reduced energy usage and greater control.
+These systems have been designed to our own specifications and come equipped with a sophisticated digital monitoring system so that we continuously improve performance and supply to clients.
+Read more about this technology here.